BPJones3D/AutoluxReact/README.md

   - brand (checklist)

 # Backlog Todo
-- Delete "Are you sure?"
-Button
+- Add an "are you sure?" button when deleting a car
 - Admin search
 - Basic home page
 - Basic about page